hamaluik/MammothBlenderTools/README.md

 # MammothBlenderTools

-Various tools for adding components to objects and exporting the result as GLTF
+Various tools for adding components to objects and exporting the result as Mammoth JSON